blinkletter/UsingGAMESS/docs/_sources/7_Butadiene 2.md

 ### Calculating The Saddle Point

-Now that we know we have an acceptable imaginary frequency in our structure we can conduct a saddle point optimization calculation.
-I used *MacMolPlt* and the result file of the Hessian calculation to create a new input file for the transition state calculation.
+Now that we know we have an acceptable **imaginary frequency** in our structure we can conduct a saddle point optimization calculation.
+I used *MacMolPlt* and the result file of the Hessian calculation to create a new input file for the **transition state calculation**.
 I set the `Run Type = Saddle Point` and then set the `Initial Hessian` to `Calculate`.
-This will run a saddle point optimization using a newly calculated Hessian matrix.
+This will run a **saddle point optimization** using a newly calculated Hessian matrix.
 I could have read in the previous Hessian result that we just calculated by choosing `Read` (from `$HESS`).
 This would be useful if that calculation had been expensive.

-Below is the input file for the saddle point calculation.
+Below is the **input file** for the saddle point calculation.
 Observe that I edited the file and set the optimization tolerance to `OPTTOL=0.00001`.
-This is ten-fold tighter than for a typical optimization.
+This is ten-fold **tighter** than for a typical optimization. z
 ```{code-block}
 ---
 name: butadiene_saddle_inp